leanprover/lean4/.github/PULL_REQUEST_TEMPLATE.md

+# Before submitting

-* [ ] Put an X in this bracket to confirm you have read the [External Contribution Guidelines](https://github.com/leanprover/lean4/blob/master/doc/contributions.md).
+* Ensure your PR follows the [External Contribution Guidelines](https://github.com/leanprover/lean4/blob/master/doc/contributions.md).
-* [ ] Put the link to your `RFC` or `bug` issue here:
+* Add the link to your `RFC` or `bug` issue below.

-If the issue does not already have approval from a developer: please open this PR in "Draft" mode.
+* If the issue does not already have approval from a developer: submit the PR as draft.
+* Remove the whole "Before submitting" section.

+P.S.
 You can manage the `awaiting-review`, `awaiting-author`, and `WIP` labels yourself, by writing a comment containing one of these labels on its own line.

+# Summary

+Parent issue: